mrjgamble/K2DataScience/Projects/project2-predictive-modeling/README.md

 # Lending Club - Predictive Modeling Project

-This project explores a dataset provided by [Lending Club](www.lendingclub.com), which connects borrowers with investors through their online marketplace.
+This project explores a dataset provided by [Lending Club](www.lendingclub.com), an online marketplace connecting borrowers with investors.
 Lending club publicly provides loan statistics via their [statistics page](https://www.lendingclub.com/info/download-data.action).
 For the purpose of this analysis, we will examine loan data from 2007 to 2017 Q3.

-The questions we are looking to answer in this project are as follows:
+Specifically we want to know:
-1. Based on a loanee's application data, is possible to predict whether a loanee will default.
+1. Is it possible to predict if a loanee will default based purely on loan application data?
-2. If a loanee will default, can we predict how much the loanee is likely to repay before default?
+2. If a loanee is expected to default, can we predict how much the loanee is likely to repay before defaulting?

 ## 1. Exploratory Data Analysis
 [(See the full EDA notebook)](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/project2-predictive-modeling/notebooks/01-lending-club-eda.ipynb)

-## Exploring Loan Amounts
+### Exploring Loan Amounts
 Lending club allows borrowers to request up to $40,000.
 We find that the average loan is $14,445, with the majority of loans falling within the $7,500 to $20,000 range.

 ![Loan Amnts](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/project2-predictive-modeling/reports/figures/loan_amnt_hist.png)